 “I still say to this day if John had played in the quarter-final it could have been a different result,” said Cliff Jones, Spurs winger who played every game for Wales in 1958.
 “He [Charles] would have caused Brazil problems they’d never faced before.”

-A fitting number one for Wales greatest players, and one people who saw him still talk about to this day.
+A fitting number two for Wales greatest players, and one people who saw him still talk about to this day.
+However, he has recently been overtaken by Wales all-time top scorer and a man who has inspired a nation.